carlssonnp/test-another-remote-/simulations/setup/README.md

 5. Set up Pivotal Tracker.
 Ask Justin Hou for access.

+6a.
+Make an account on [Heroku](www.heroku.com) with your Avant email address.

+6b.
+[Ask IT](https://avantcreditcorp.service-now.com/navpage.do) for access to "analytics-microvariable-server" and "avant-basic" on Heroku.

 # Github access

 7. Set up your [git ssh key](https://help.github.com/articles/generating-ssh-keys/).